livio-ch/OpenSSE-Guard/README.md

 # OpenSSE-Guard 🛡️

 **An open-source Security Service Edge (SSE) proxy for filtering, monitoring, and redirecting HTTP traffic using mitmproxy, Flask, and a React-based admin interface.**

 ---

+## ⚠️ Disclaimer

+🚧 **This is a playground project and should not be used in production.**
+OpenSSE-Guard was heavily developed with the support of AI (such as ChatGPT) and is still in an experimental stage.
+Expect incomplete features, potential security issues, and breaking changes.
+Use at your own risk.

+---